 Tip: Get non-hydrogenated lard if you can afford it as its healthier for you.
 In saying that, I would use hydrogenated lard over vegetable and seed oils every day of the week, so don’t panic.
 Hydrogenated lard most often contains less than 4grams of trans fat per 100g, when used for deep frying you consume hardly any of that.You can order Lard here on Amazon

-Peanut Oil is certainly the most popular and most cost effective oil for deep frying.
-But its nutrition profile doesn’t get near Tallow or Lard as the best oil for deep frying.
+Peanut oil is certainly the most popular and most cost-effective oil for deep frying.
+But its nutrition profile isn’t a good as tallow or lard for deep frying food.

 When cooking at the very high heat Peanut oil is capable of, very little of that Omega-6 is transferred to the food being fried.
 Peanut oil is fine to deep fry with, that’s all we use it for though.